 Serving as ambassadors for AFA during the meeting

-Attending daily staff meetings
+Attending training and daily staff meetings

 Other duties as assigned